bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 An essential aspect of transit system operations is capacity optimization.
 Route capacity is the number of passengers that can be moved past a fixed point in a given unit of time.
 In addition to allocating buses with larger or smaller total occupancies, SFBL wants to alter the frequency of buses on a given route.
 The `FrequencyAdjustment` input works in concert with the `VehicleFleetMix` input so that the capacity of the route is more likely to meet demand as it changes throughout a typical workday.

 Currently, Sioux Faux buses follow a *non-frequency schedule* based on their arrival and departure times to and from each stop of their route.
 These arrival and departure times are listed in the [`stop_times.txt`](/../../blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/stop_times.txt) file of Sioux Faux's GTFS data.
 Your role here is to decide if some routes (identified by their `route_id`s, see Figure 6 below) should follow a *frequency schedule* instead of a non frequency one.
 While we term the behavior of this input as frequency adjustment, in fact, it modifies the SFBL bus headways on a particular route.
-The adjustment wipes out the *whole* non-frequency schedule from the route and converts it to a frequency schedule according to the given `headway_secs` and within the specified *time-window* (defined between `start_time` and `end_time`).
+The adjustment wipes out the *whole* non-frequency schedule from the route and converts it to a frequency schedule according to the given `headway_secs` and within the specified *service period* (defined between `start_time` and `end_time`).
 You can find a definition of these parameters in Table 3 below.
 Note that it is assumed that buses operate only on *week days* (i.e. from Monday to Friday).

 ![Alt text](/Images/routes_txt_truncated.png)\
 ***Figure 6: Route id's as defined in the routes.txt file (truncated version displayed)***